kubernetes/minikube/README.md

 * [hyperkit](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperkit-driver)
 * [xhyve](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#xhyve-driver)
 * [hyperv](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperV-driver)
-* none (**Linux + docker daemon as container runtime only**) - this driver can be used to run the Kubernetes cluster components on the host instead of in a VM.
+* none (**Linux-only**) - this driver can be used to run the Kubernetes cluster components on the host instead of in a VM.
 This can be useful for CI workloads which do not support nested virtualization.

 ```shell
 $ minikube start